hamnaanaa/Ethereum-Smart-Contracts/README.md

     truffle test test/hbank.test.js

-to see the smart contract callbacks in action.
+in the corresponding project subfolders to see the smart contract callbacks in action.

 # Migration to Rinkeby